roboflow/supervision/CONTRIBUTING.md

 3. Run the command `pre-commit run --all-files`.
 This will execute the pre-commit hooks configured for this project against the modified files.
 If any issues are found, the pre-commit tool will provide feedback on how to resolve them.
 Make the necessary changes and re-run the pre-commit command until all issues are resolved.

-4. You can also install pre-commit as a git hook by execute `pre-commit install`.
-Every time you made `git commit` pre-commit run automatically for you.
+4. You can also install pre-commit as a git hook by executing `pre-commit install`.
+Every time you do a `git commit` pre-commit run automatically for you.

 ### Docstrings